why can’t fashion quit smoking?

 That was until 2011, when the coolest bad girl of them all, Kate Moss, appeared on the Louis Vuitton runway with a lit cigarette in hand.
 She was not only dismissing the growing social convention, but also the venue's anti-smoking policy.
 Marc Jacobs reportedly happily paid the fine to see his muse make such a talked about return.
 But her appearance wasn't only a professional statement but a social one: the bad girl model was back.

 The connection between smoking and female rebellion are well documented.
 A century ago, to light up in public as a woman was a defiant act that flouted social, class, and gender conventions.
 In 1901, a The New York Times article claimed women smoking was "growing to be a menace in this country."
 Lighting up showed you weren't interested in following someone else's rules — and was a message the cigarette industry clung to immediately.

 By the 1920s, early PR guru Edward Bernays leveraged the suffragette movement and encouraged women to smoke during a 1929 Easter Day parade as a demonstration of their liberation.
 The Times ran a headline the next day reading, "Group of Girls Puff at Cigarettes as a Gesture of 'Freedom'."
 It was a manipulative move that stuck.

-Nowhere was this all more visible than in the conversation surrounding the piles of smoking bathroom selfies that were posted after the Met Ball.
-Beautiful famous young things posed, smoke in hand, like any other rebels in a high school bathroom.
+Nowhere was this all more visible than in the conversation surrounding the piles of smoking bathroom selfies that were posted after the Met Gala.
+Beautiful famous young things posed, cigarette in hand, like any other rebels in a high school bathroom.
 The only thing was, people didn't appear to buy it this time.
-Twitter and Instagram lit up with young people — not disgruntled parents — asking, what they were doing?
-It was a real world demonstration of how far the fashion aesthetic had drifted from the public consciousness.
+Twitter and Instagram lit up with young people — not disgruntled parents — asking what they were doing?
+It was a real world demonstration of how far the fashion aesthetic has drifted from the public consciousness.

 Text Wendy Syfret